Penal labour: United States

-From 2010 to 2015 and again in 2016 and 2018, some prisoners in the US refused to work, protesting for better pay, better conditions and for the end of forced labour.
+From 2010 to 2015, and again in 2016 and 2018, some prisoners in the US refused to work, protesting for better pay, better conditions and for the end of forced labour.
 Strike leaders have been punished with indefinite solitary confinement.
 Forced prison labour occurs in both public and private prisons.
 The prison labour industry grosses over $1 billion per year selling products that inmates make, while inmates are paid very little or nothing in return.
 In California, 2,500 incarcerated workers fight wildfires for $1 an hour through the CDCR's Conservation Camp Program; the voluntary participation of prisoners in this work saves the state as much as $100 million a year.

 In 2016, Mississippi inmates removed trash from highways to save the Department of Transportation money.
 The prison strikes of 2018, sponsored by Jailhouse Lawyers Speak and the Incarcerated Workers Organizing Committee, are considered the largest in the country's history.
 In particular, inmates objected to being excluded from the 13th Amendment which forces them to work for pennies a day, a condition they assert is tantamount to "modern-day slavery".

 Correctional standards promulgated by the American Correctional Association provide that sentenced inmates be required to work and be paid for that work.
 Some states, such as Arizona, require all able-bodied inmates to work.

-Much of the work imposed on prisoners—often routine "prison housework" rather than economically productive activity.
+Much of the work imposed on prisoners is often routine "prison housework" rather than economically productive activity.
 An analysis of the International Trade Union Confederation's report in 2025 indicates that the United States has not effectively adhered to the labor conventions it has ratified, thereby failing to realize its commitments to the protection of workers' rights.